Skip to content

 11. Hallmark of Aging: Dysbiosis

-For several years now, the microbiome has been moving more and more into the center of public interest.
-The billions of bacteria that live in our bodies have a previously underestimated influence on whether we are healthy or sick.
-The exact connections are not yet fully understood, but one thing is certain: We live in a close symbiosis with our bacteria.
+For several years now, the microbiome increasingly at the centre of public interest.
+The billions of bacteria, that live in our bodies have a previously underestimated influence on whether we are healthy or sick.
+The exact relationships are not yet fully understood, but one thing is certain: We live in a narrow Symbiosis with our bacteria.

-The better we understand this interaction, the better we can make use of it.
-Let's eat a lot e.g.b vegetable fiber our intestinal bacteria can convert it into short-chain fatty acids which are associated with some health benefits.
-It is also beneficial to health to maintain as much diversity as possible in the microbiome.
+The better we understand this interaction, the better we can use it to our advantage.
+For example, if we eat a lot of plant-based fiber our intestinal bacteria can convert these into short-chain fatty acids which are associated with several health benefits.
+Maintaining as much diversity as possible in the microbiome is also beneficial to health.

 More than just bacteria – our microbiome